Place two or more IPv6 blocks or networks under a new parent IPv6 block.

 - Under Address Space, select check boxes for two or more contiguous blocks or networks to which you want to add a parent block.

 Click Action and select Add Parent

-Note: An error message displays if the selected blocks cannot form a CIDR block.
+Note: An error message displays if the selected blocks can't form a CIDR block.
 Ensure the selected blocks or networks are contiguous and conform to the stipulated restrictions.